The Steam Map

 Games And Their Similar 'Neighbours'

 With the name of a game that inspires us and a map of the entire Steam catalogue at our fingertips, we can zero in on the ‘neighbourhood’ of games that closely resemble our inspirational title.
-The image below shows the 100 games most similar to Phasmophobia when we use the Steam Map in Data Explorer to find them.
+The image below shows the 100 games most similar to Phasmophobia highlighted on our 3D projection of the Steam map.
+You can see by the examples we've pulled out that the games found here are truly similar to Phasmophobia.

-Our Data Explorer tool lets you discover games similar to the title you searched for, ensuring that no stone is left unturned.
+Our research tools let you discover games similar to your title of interest, ensuring that no stone is left unturned.
 With a cluster of games that are truly relevant to your project, you can start to get a clear picture of competitor pricing, the expected ratio of positive-to-negative reviews, and estimated revenue for the type of game you want to create.

 More importantly, you can zoom in and ask, “What’s missing?
 What hasn’t anyone else thought of doing in this space?”